 In addition to opening up space in your rooms, you can create a pleasant environment within your home by doing the following.

-Decorating your home should be a pleasure and a creative outlet, not a burdensome and overwhelming project.
+Decorating your home should be fun, not overwhelming.
 One way to ease the stress of decorating is to find a theme.
 To get started, look at magazines and find some styles that speak to you.
 With those pictures as your guide, begin looking for items to fill your home.
 Having a theme will also help if your home needs any remodeling.

-Spectrum Carpet Cleaning uses state of the art equipment to deep clean carpets and extracts dirt and moisture trapped in the padding.
+Spectrum Carpet Cleaning uses state of the art equipment to deep clean carpets and extract dirt and moisture trapped in the padding.
 We are located in Bristol, Indiana and serve Elkhart County homeowners.
-Call today and schedule your carpet cleaning and get back a healthy home.
+Keep your home healthy and comfortable.
+Call today and schedule your carpet cleaning.